cybertraining-dsc/fa20-523-312/project/project.md

 ### 5.4 Analysis of sample set of values

 In this portion, we test the unsupervised learning mechanism on actual sample sets of water-quality values.
 For this purpose, we feed the sample values to the coding framework and based on the centroids calculated for the past four years, it is able to identify whether the given water sample belong in the safe or unsafe category.
 Further, if it belongs in the unsafe category, the system can further inform us the degree of criticality of the water-quality degradation.
 This is carried out by evaluating how many water quality parametric values are beyond the normal range.
-Based on this analysis, a critical nature is then displayed as shown in the figure below.
+Based on this analysis, a critical nature is then displayed as an output result.
 As an example, a critical category of "2" would signify two of the water-quality parameters were beyond the normal range of values, while the others were normal.
 Needless to say, higher is the critical category level, the more degraded the water source is.

+Figure 28 displays the results obtained for specific sample values of water quality parameters.

 ![sample values test](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/sampleresults.png)